 Deep in the Indian forests in the northeastern state of Meghalaya, giant fig trees extend their sturdy aerial roots to the opposite bank of the river.
 A close look at these living bridges reveals tightly knotted and interwoven man-made patterns that shape the roots into natural overpasses.

-These centuries-old living bridges are carefully constructed by numerous generations of the indigenous Kashi and Jaintia communities.
+These centuries-old living bridges are carefully constructed by numerous generations of the indigenous Khasi and Jaintia communities.

 Indigenous ingenuity to resist monsoons